Aaron Halo - Detailed Shape and Density Survey

 Through earlier expeditions carried out by several explorers, we knew the broad inner and outer borders of the belt.
 We also had information about the existence of eight separate bands within the belt, and a broad analysis of the density had also been conducted.

 Personally, I have for the past year and a half had regular expeditions to study the Aaron Halo asteroid belt, mapping more of its features for each visit.
-The results of these expeditions have up till now been focused on my Refinery to Aaron Halo Mining Routes charts, mostly used by miners.
+The results of these expeditions have up till now been focused on my Refinery to Aaron Halo Travel Routes with individual charts, mostly used by miners.
 Now it was time for the next expedition, that would take it to the next level and take a more comprehensive look at the Halo's features.

 This survey expedition was a substantial project.
 From the start of planning to survey completion the whole process has taken around two months, and to accomplish it there was a need to divide into several phases.
 The Execution chapter covers the various phases and how they were carried out, while the Results chapter presents the survey data and analysis results.